kevinbrowndc/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Coding, Technical SEO and more...
     text: >
-      Coding since the late '80s, Kevin is a Technology enthuisasst who believes that we should not use technology just for technology sake = but place appropriately can be a be of great benefit.
+      Coding since the late '80s, Kevin is a Technology enthuisasst who believes that we should not use technology just for technology sake, but placed appropriately can be of great benefit.
     actions:
       - label: View Python Flask Code
         url: https://github.com/kevinbrowndc/flask_app_example/blob/main/flask_app_example